 - Property or services a tenant trades for rent

 - Your ownership percentage of a shared property

 What deductions can property owners take?

-Having come this far, real estate taxes might seem like a raw deal for you as the landlord or owner.
+Having come this far, real estate taxes might seem like a raw deal for you as the landlord or rental property owner.
 But don’t worry – the IRS also allows you to take a wide range of deductions that can offset some of your tax liability.
 Just like a small business owner, you don’t owe taxes on expenses needed to maintain and operate your rental business.

 Need to perform service and maintenance to keep your property in good condition?
-That’s a deductible expense.
+That’s a deductible rental expense.
 Everything from yard maintenance and pool cleaning to pest control and basic plumbing is included.
 Materials and professional services count, too.